Achalasia microcephaly

-Achalasia microcephaly syndrome is a rare condition whereby achalasia in the oesophagus manifests alongside microcephaly and mental retardation.
+Achalasia microcephaly syndrome is a rare condition whereby achalasia in the oesophagus manifests alongside microcephaly and intellectual disability.
 This is a rare constellation of symptoms with a predicted familial trend.

 The main signs of achalasia microcephaly syndrome involve the manifestation of each individual disease associated with the condition.
 Microcephaly can be primary, where the brain fails to develop properly during pregnancy, or secondary, where the brain is normal sized at birth but fails to grow as the child ages.
 Abnormalities will be observed progressively after birth whereby the child will display stunted growth and physical and cognitive development.
 The occipital-frontal circumference will be at or near the extreme lower end, the third percentile, indicating microcephaly.
 There are both genetic and behavioural causes of microcephaly.

 Achalasia, or oesophageal achalasia, is a disorder occurring in the lower oesophageal sphincter (LES).
 The LES fails to relax completely, resulting in frequent vomiting and regurgitation, usually one to two hours after meals.
 If untreated, the long-term health of the individual will be compromised, leading to the development of dysphagia, weight loss and chronic aspiration.
 It is very rare in children, especially siblings.
 Mortality, specifically in young children, can occur.